Our Guide for Heat Seekers and Beach Dwellers

 Temperatures are warming, and if you’re anything like us, you’ve been itching to hit the road (or the skies) to visit your favorite cities and maybe fall in love with new ones.
+Not quite sure where to travel this summer?
 We’re kicking off summer with an itinerary for our heat seekers, highlighting cities with warm temperatures and beautiful beaches.
 From Chicago to Miami, here’s our itinerary for your next 6 months with Zeus.

 Chicago, Illinois: 45 days